What social services:

 PRBC is a nonprofit organization which harnesses the power of NGOs, CSOs, the private sector and other non-state actors to provide critical social services to under-served communities.
 It promotes the use of contracting mechanisms that incentivize the achievement of measurable benefits for people.
 PRBC’s dynamic and successful team brings more than 25 years of experience in effective contracting to help governments, donors, and philanthropic organizations dramatically improve people’s lives.

-PRBC works in partnership with local organizations that have a great track record, such as Care of Afghan Families - CAF,
+PRBC works in partnership with local organizations that have a great track record, such as Care of Afghan Families - CAF, in Afghanistan.

 The Use of Pay for Performance Contracts with NGOs in Afghanistan: